heinanX/heinanX.github.io/README.md

 # portfolio-v2

-Rebuild of my first portfolio utilizing the Next.js framework and javascript.
+A new and imporved upon portfolio and Web-cv, utilizing Next.js, tailwindcss and JavaScript.

 ## Getting Started